daryl-sen/sequelize-test/docs/quick-start.md

 `attributes` refers to the model attributes (a.k.a table names).
 Each attribute should be separated by a comma, with no spaces in between, and follows this format: `<attributeName>:<type>`.
 The `attributeName` can be any alphanumerical value and will be the table column names.
 The same restrictions to column names in your database of choice will apply here (i.e. no `-` in postgres table column names).
 The `type` refers to the intended [data type](https://sequelize.org/v5/manual/data-types.html).

+Note that by default, sequelize uses camelCase for column names.

 Example:

 ```